 - What about technology?

-- Will you be staying in touch?
+- Did you stay in touch?

-- Are you afraid or apprehensive?
+- Were you afraid or apprehensive?

-- Where will you sleep?
+- Where did you sleep?

-- What are your greatest concerns?
+- What were your greatest concerns?

 Heat.
 Extreme heat.
 105°F and higher.

 Cold.
 Extreme cold.
-Snow.
+Some snow.

 Wind.
 High winds.
 Wild fires.